Retire in Ukraine

 When we asked people what advice they would give someone preparing to move to Ukraine, they said:

 "Rent with an official rental agreement.
 It costs twice as much, but if you try the way they do, the first month is low, but you will then be asked for a LOT more, and if you don't pay, they promptly kick you out.
 Even if you have been there less than 24 hours, there is not a thing you can do.
 Well, maybe cry.
 Laws here are lax.
 You can do things that will amaze you.
 Even carry a concealed gun, no permit.
 If you are here over three months, you become an illegal alien.
 If you leave, you will not be allowed back.
 If you stay, they cannot afford to kick you out, so they will only fine you $100 upon your eventual departure.
 I cannot even go across the river to Moldova for lunch!
 Until I marry.
 If.
 If you marry a Ukrainian, you can stay here legally, and not become a UE citizen.
 I personally will get a UE lawyer to handle the papers.
 Like everything else here, it costs a lot less than the US.
 My very low SS Disability income is four times the national average income here.
 I can not afford to live in California anymore, but I can, here.
 At least, theoretically.
-They still are not paying me," said a retiree who moved to Mogliv-Podilskyi, Ukraine.
+They still are not paying me," explained one retiree living in Mogliv-Podilskyi.

 What type of recreational activities are there in Ukraine?

 "In Ukraine, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports complexes.
 Parks are a popular destination for families, offering a variety of activities such as walking, biking, and picnicking.
 Beaches are also a popular destination for residents, offering a variety of activities such as swimming, sunbathing, and beach volleyball.
 Sports complexes are also popular, offering a variety of activities such as basketball, tennis, and soccer.
-Additionally, Ukraine has a variety of cultural attractions, such as museums, galleries, and theaters," remarked one retiree in Ukraine.
+Additionally, Ukraine has a variety of cultural attractions, such as museums, galleries, and theaters," said one member in Ukraine.

 Where will I buy groceries and do other shopping in Ukraine?